Do you work in a high-stress environment?

-- Actively listen without judgement ‒ Violent behavior is usually triggered by stress, anxiety, depression, and other emotional issues.
+- Actively listen without judgment ‒ Violent behavior is usually triggered by stress, anxiety, depression, and other emotional issues.
 You might not agree with the aggressor, but don’t minimize their struggles.
-Show a little empathy and truly listen to their concerns without judgement.
+Show a little empathy and truly listen to their concerns without judgment.
 This can make them feel they are being heard and understood, which can calm them down.
 Make direct eye contact with them and nod your head to show you are listening.
 Ask questions when necessary to show that you’re engaged.

 - Be aware of your body language ‒ Even though you are verbally de-escalating, your nonverbal communication is just as important.
-Relax your body, stand as you normally would with your hands unclenched and visible.
+Relax your body and stand as you normally would with your hands unclenched and visible.
 If you’re tense, the aggressor may notice and recognize that you don’t have full control over your emotions.
 Keep a healthy distance away from them, as being too close can increase their agitation.

 - Think clearly and calmly ‒ Put all your focus into the situation at hand.
 It may be hard, but don’t let your mind race; that will interfere with your ability to properly evaluate the situation as it unfolds and to make smart decisions.
 A racing mind can also be detected through body language.
 If it appears that you aren’t truly giving all your attention to the aggressor, they may become more agitated.

-Prevent violence with TPOP’s verbal de-escalation training
+Prevent violence with TPOP

 Do you want to protect your staff from workplace violence?